-In the Bond Resolution, the Road Debt Service Fund is created and the proceeds from all taxes levied, appraised and collected for and on account of the Bonds authorized by the Bond Resolution shall be deposited, as collected, in such fund.
-The District shall also create a capital projects fund account for roads to deposit proceeds from the Bonds and any additional road bonds (the "Road Capital Projects Fund").
+In the Bond Resolution, the Water, Wastewater and Drainage Debt Service Fund is confirmed and the proceeds from all taxes levied, appraised and collected for and on account of the Bonds authorized by the Bond Resolution shall be deposited, as collected, in such fund.

-The District also maintains a Water, Sewer and Drainage Debt Service Fund that is not pledged or available to pay principal and interest issued to finance road facilities ("Road Bonds"), including the Bonds.
-Funds in the Road Debt Service Fund are not available to pay principal of and interest on the Water, Sewer and Drainage Bonds.
+The District also maintains a Road Debt Service Fund that is not pledged or available to pay principal and interest on bonds issued to finance water, wastewater and drainage facilities ("Water, Wastewater and Drainage Bonds"), including the Bonds.
+Funds in the Water, Wastewater and Drainage Debt Service Fund are not available to pay principal of and interest on bonds issued to finance road facilities (the "Road Bonds").

-Twenty-four (24) months of capitalized interest will be deposited into the Road Debt Service Fund upon receipt.
-The remaining proceeds of sale of the Bonds shall be deposited into the Road Capital Projects Fund, to be used for the purpose of reimbursing certain of the Developer for certain construction costs and for paying the costs of issuance of the Bonds.
-Any monies remaining in the Road Capital Projects Fund after completion of construction of the road facilities will be used as described in the Bond Resolution or ultimately transferred to the Road Debt Service Fund.
+Twelve (12) months of capitalized interest will be deposited into the Water, Wastewater and Drainage Debt Service Fund upon receipt.
+The remaining proceeds of sale of the Bonds shall be deposited into the Water, Wastewater and Drainage Capital Projects Fund, to be used for the purpose of reimbursing the Developer for certain construction costs and for paying the costs of issuance of the Bonds.
+Any monies remaining in the Water, Wastewater and Drainage Capital Projects Fund after completion of construction of the water, wastewater and drainage facilities will be used as described in the Bond Resolution or ultimately transferred to the Water, Wastewater and Drainage Debt Service Fund.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS" for a complete description of the use of Bond proceeds and the projects related thereto.